Arpan3211/bookmyshow-Almabetter/README.md

  1) First select movie you like
  2) select time schedule
  3) select seats
- 4) click on Book show button the confirmation popup window will open ,  close this the window and see right side on the screen the previous movie ticket will show
+ 4) click on Book show button the confirmation pop window will open close this and see right side on the screen the previous movie ticket will show